Karthikeshwar1/Karthikeshwar1.github.io/blog/2026/Truth_in_Myths.md

 "It is an abstraction of what occurs in the real world."

 "But I don't see the rectangle, or these equations exactly the same way in the real world...!"

-"that's right.
+"That's right!
 A condensed abstraction is much easier to understand, calculate, study and build upon.
 They're not supposed to be real, but in a way,

-They're more real than reality itself"
+_They're more real than reality itself_"

 <br>